finalwebsites/backup4wp/README.md

 ## Installation

 Download the files as a zip or via the GIT tools on your server.
 Place/upload the files into a directory named "mybackup" and place it into the website's public folder.
-Access the tool and enter your email address and enter you Sendgrid API key.
+Access the tool and enter your email address and enter your Sendgrid API key.
 Confirm your email address via the link you get in your mailbox.

 ### Installation snippet for ManageWP users